yuqian5/simpleft/README.md

-# LANFileTransfer
+# LANFT

 ## About
-This program transfers a file/directory of your choosing to another machine connected to LAN using TCP socket.
+Transfers a file/directory to another machine connected to LAN using TCP socket.
 The integrity of the file is checked with SHA265 automatically.

 ## Install/Uninstall
 * Compile and Install